microsoft/hi-ml/docs/source/runner.md

 ## Resume training from a given checkpoint

-Analogousely, one can resume training by setting `--src_checkpoint` to either continue training or transfer learning.
+Analogously, one can resume training by setting `--src_checkpoint` to either continue training or transfer learning.
 The pytorch lightning trainer will initialize the lightning module from the given checkpoint corresponding to the best validation loss epoch.